|George S. Patton at Fort Sheridan, circa 1911.|

 In World War I, Patton made the transition from cavalry to tanks, serving with the U.S. Tank Corps.
 He was an outspoken advocate of the tank as a modern combat weapon, and during World War II became the U.S. Army’s leading strategist in tank warfare.

 Checking the museum’s database for all related Patton photographs, I noticed there were photos for a “Patton Road” at Fort Sheridan.
 This was incorrect—either a typo or the cataloguer was not aware of the error—as there is no Patton Road with an “o” at the Fort, but rather a Patten Road with an “e.”

 The confusion over the name has come up when I’ve given tours of the Fort.
 Visitors notice that the road just south of Patton’s former residence (Building 92) is Patten Road, but don’t recognize the slight spelling difference and believe it’s named for the famous cavalry officer.
-However, Patten Road is named for Mrs. James A. Patten, a former resident of Evanston, Illinois.
+However, Patten Road is named for Amanda Buchanan Patten (Mrs. James A. Patten), a resident of Evanston, Illinois.
 In 1929, Mrs. Patten donated the funds to build the south gate of the post as well as an athletic field.
 The South Gate at Fort Sheridan is known as “Patten Gate” for this reason, and not for George S. Patton, Jr.

 For more on the history of Fort Sheridan and the Fort Sheridan Forest Preserve: Fort Sheridan military lesson plans and photo cards.